thrinathreddynarahari/dataTransferUsingLAN/README.md

 Configure your both source and target machines using below process before initiating transfer.

-If your system os is windows 11 skip the windows 10 configuration
+If your system OS is windows 11 skip the windows 10 configuration

 ## **Configuration before initiating Transfer for windows 10:**